 At first, Ashton “helped” the investigators and added fuel to their speculations that the slayings were the result of a shady business deal or perhaps of a legal dispute gone wrong.
 But when they decided to look a bit closer to the family and evidence started mounting up against him, it was evident that he was the one responsible.
 Thus, on March 6, 2014, following an intensive month-long investigation, the Orange County Sheriff’s Homicide Unit officers detained Ashton in the San Diego area to take him in for questioning, where he confessed to everything.
 Consequently, he was arrested on murder charges.

 Where Is Ashton Sachs Now?

 Ashton Sachs was sentenced to four consecutive life terms plus more than 100 years for additional penalties with no possibilities of parole.
-He was offered an opportunity to make a statement at his sentence hearing, but he refused, quietly being taken away to his life behind bars.
-Therefore, today, according to the California Department of Corrections records, Ashton Sachs, at the age of 26, is incarcerated at the 640-acre minimum-to-maximum security prison, Pleasant Valley State Prison, in Coalinga, Fresno County, where he will remain for the rest of his natural life.
+He was offered an opportunity to make a statement at his sentencing hearing, but he refused, quietly being taken away to his life behind bars.
+Therefore, today, according to the California Department of Corrections records, Ashton Sachs, at the age of 27, is incarcerated at the 1,720-acre medium-security Chuckawalla Valley State Prison, in Blythe, Riverside County, where he will remain for the rest of his natural life.
 Over the years, whenever Ashton has been asked why he did what he did, his answer has always been the same, “I don’t know.”

 Read More: Best True-Crime Documentaries on Netflix